-As part of our commitment to safety and reducing bushfire risk, we modify settings that monitor the electricity network to make them more sensitive during bushfire season.
-When there is a fault or other interference during this period, the more sensitive settings ensure that power is interrupted faster than usual and the power will remain off instead of being automatically restored.
-This reduces the likelihood of starting a fire but results in more frequent outages that may last longer.
+When there is a fault or other interference in bushfire season, the more sensitive settings ensure that power is interrupted faster than usual and the power will remain off instead of being automatically restored.
+This reduces the likelihood of starting a fire but results in more frequent outages.